-Best Inventory Management for Selling Products Online
+Best Payment Gateways for Selling Online

 Have you ever been to a website, found the product you want, but then there was no way to buy it?
 It can be a frustrating experience.
 Buying online is becoming more and more popular each day.
 If you can sell online, you should be!
 However, it can be complicated to set up an e-commerce website, and there are a few things you’ll need to do to get ready.
 But it will be worth it when customers can buy straight from your site!
 One thing you’ll need to sell products online is a payment gateway.

 A payment gateway is a system that accepts securely accepts payments without putting your or your customer’s data at risk.
 There are many payment gateways available, and all of them come with at least a small cost.
 Some charge a monthly fee while others charge a percentage of the transaction cost.
 While it may seem expensive to have to pay out for each transaction, it would cost you a lot more to take payments in an unsecured method.

 Many of the top payment gateways do more than just take payments though.
 Some offer reporting and invoicing, while others have a customisable checkout page you can add to your website.
 In this article, we’ll compare 8 of the best payment gateways in New Zealand: PayPal, Windcave, Stripe, Paystation, Cybercom, Paymark Click, Bambora, and Flo2Cash.

 If you’re worried about some malicious hacker stealing your credit card details because you put them online, the chances of that are extremely low.
 Every payment gateway in our list is secure and encrypted.
 This means that the data you enter is mixed up and can’t be intercepted.
 It also means the store you enter your information into doesn’t have your payment data.
 They may be able to send a request to charge a card they have on file in certain circumstances, but they couldn’t take your information and buy a first-class international flight and a 5-star hotel in Dubai.